 After many hours working on the sky formations, it’s time to return to the foreground.
 My handspun is invaluable for outlining the tree formations and beginning work on the vineyard.
 I have run into a roadblock with the mid-ground skyline.
 As the tree formations extend into the sky background, I will have to stop to work on the Toronto and surrounding area skyline.
 But just how to go about this work is foremost in my problem solving mind.

 Using my Publisher program together with some mathematical calculations, I am able to generate an exact skyline.
 The remainder of the work is my own rendition; however, I feel it important that the skyline be recognizable as what it is.
 Colour and eventually light will be important, as well as the profile.
 The skydome is really prominent.
 See below the steps from felting the long blue skyline to cutting then felting in place.
-I can now go back to built the tree tops that overlap into the skyline.
+I can now go back to build the tree tops that overlap into the skyline.

 My next posting will cover the foreground as I build up texture, colour and light.
 It is amazing how much the eye begins to see as the work progresses.